SWP Documentation & Guides

 Example Response (200 OK)

-{ "keys": [ { "id": 42, "prefix": "swp_a1b2", "label": "Production Key", "is_active": true, "requests_today": 23, "requests_total": 1547, "daily_limit": 100, "rate_limit_per_minute": 10, "last_used_at": "2026-02-16T13:45:22+00:00", "created_at": "2026-01-15T09:00:00+00:00" } ] }
+{ "keys": [ { "id": 42, "prefix": "swp_a1b2", "label": "Production Key", "is_active": true, "requests_today": 23, // resets every 12 hours from window start "requests_total": 1547, "daily_limit": 350, "rate_limit_per_minute": 30, "last_used_at": "2026-02-16T13:45:22+00:00", "created_at": "2026-01-15T09:00:00+00:00" } ] }

 POST /api/v1/key/revoke